-

 There are currently no restrictions to foreign investment in insurance companies.
 In all cases, the CNSF must approve ownership and control of insurance companies incorporated in Mexico.
 The respective application must include, among others, the following information:

-(iii) Economic reports or financial statements for the last three years;
+- Economic reports or financial statements for the last three fiscal years;

 The CNSF must approve any direct or indirect purchase of more than 5% of the shares of an insurance company.
 The respective application must include, among others, the information set forth above.

-For direct or indirect purchases of 20% or more of the shares of an insurance company, the application should include, inter alia, the information set forth above and in addition, information on the candidates to be appointed as directors, officers and manager of the insurance company.
+For direct or indirect purchases of 20% or more of the shares of an insurance company, the application should include, inter alia, the information set forth above and in addition, information on the candidates to be appointed as directors, officers, and managers of the insurance company.

 As a general rule, participation of foreign governments in the capital stock of Mexican insurance companies is not permitted.